connor1883/problem-sets/README.md

-# ./Problem-Set-Solutions
-This is a quarto project that hosts (currently) just the figures and tables of the problem set solutions
+will host figures/tables from problem set solutions